Toronto Metropolitan University: Library and museum

 Toronto Metropolitan University Library serves as the main academic library for the university, and is housed in an 11-storey Brutalist-style structure that was completed in 1974.
 As of 2012, the library's collection held over 522,000 books, over 836,000 microform units, and provide access to electronic resources including e-books, serial titles, and databases.
 In 2015, the Student Learning Centre was completed adjacent to the library building.
 The 14200 m2 Student Learning Centre was designed by the architectural firm Snøhetta, and was built to augment the library by providing additional study space; although no books from the university's collection are stored in the Student Learning Centre.

 The Image Centre is a 4500 m2 complex located on campus that serves as a photography museum and houses School of Image Arts.
 The Image Centre includes several galleries, with one dedicated for exhibit works from students of the School of Image Arts.
 The centre also holds offices, screening rooms, and storage facilities for the university's photographic collection; stored in special climate-controlled rooms.
-The Image Centre dates back to the 1969, although the building was not completed until 2012, after the university was gifted 292,000 photographs of the Black Star collection.
+The Image Centre dates back to 1969, although the building was not completed until 2012, after the university was gifted 292,000 photographs of the Black Star collection.
 In total, the centre's collection contains approximately 375,000 objects, including historical photographs, photographs from contemporary artists, as well as the archival collections from publications like Life and The New York Times.
 The centre is housed in a building that was renovated by Diamond Schmitt Architects during the early 2010s.